 Showtime offers a plethora of features, including the ability for viewers to access the training session from their phones, engage with the session by liking and commenting on the slides, participating in polls etc.

-Powering close to 20 million meetings per month, Cisco’s WebEx is pretty much a plug-and-play tool that integrates with a lot of applications like Microsoft Outlook, etc. It’s one of the best tools that you can use to conduct training and presentations with remote employees.
+Powering close to 20 million meetings per month, Cisco’s WebEx is pretty much a plug-and-play training tool that integrates with a lot of applications like Microsoft Outlook, etc. It’s one of the best tools that you can use to conduct training and presentations with remote employees.

 Their add-ons like “Call Me” etc makes it very easy for conducting global meetings and training.